FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ### Performance is free

 **_Depending on the context_**, the multiplication introduced by the tinting has zero performance impact.
 On a theoretical level, the multiplication has a cost associated with it, since the chip has to perform this multiplication at some point.
 But you will probably not be able to measure it, as the multiplication is affected by "[latency hiding](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2016/EECS-2016-143.pdf)".
 The act, cost and latency of pushing the video though the graphics pipeline unlocks a lot of manipulations we get for free this way.
-We can rationalize this from multiple levels:
+We can rationalize this from multiple levels, but the main point goes like:

 - Fetching the texture from memory takes way more time than a multiplication
-  - Even though the result depends on the texture tap, with multiple threads the multiplication can performed while waiting on the texture tap of another pixel
+  - Even though the result depends on the texture tap, with multiple threads the multiplication is performed while waiting on the texture tap of another pixel
-- Depending on implementation of video decoding, the CPU has to upload each frame to the GPU
-  - Transfers between CPU and GPU are very costly and take time
-- We are locked to the display's refresh rate
-  - It's a bit mental gymnastics, but considering that, anything is "free" as long as we are faster than the display

 <blockquote class="reaction"><div class="reaction_text">This is about the difference tinting makes, not overall performance.
 Lot's left on the optimization table, like asynchronously loading the frames to a single-channel texture or processing on every frame, not display refresh</div><img class="kiwi" src="/assets/kiwis/detective.svg"></blockquote>